Headscratchers: Fallout 3 Enclave

 - I was really hoping for an 'Autumn Wins' ending in which he takes over the purifier and uses his newfound power set up a new government that eradicates the Super Mutants and creates a stable if a bit radical society as opposed to BoS and the Wastelanders who have been sitting on their lazy asses for over 200 years.

-- Did you miss the part where Autumn was going to commit genocide on everyone who pretty much wasn't born in a vault?
+- Did you miss the part where Autumn was going to commit genocide on everyone who pretty much wasn't born in a Vault?
 Including ghouls?
-And as Uncle Leo and Fawkes shows, not every single Super Mutant is chaotic evil, either.
+And as Uncle Leo and Fawkes demonstrate, not every single Super Mutant is chaotic evil, either.